Cleaning Guides

 Landlords’ rights and responsibilities

-As mentioned above, landlords would expect from their tenants to keep their property clean and ventilated.
-Some rental agreements may even stipulate that small plumbing repairs, like a faulty tap, is the responsibility of the tenant, as well.
+As mentioned above, landlords would expect their tenants to keep their property clean and ventilated.
+Some rental agreements may even stipulate that small plumbing repairs, like a faulty tap, are the responsibility of the tenant, as well.

 To sum up, the landlord can refuse to return part of the security deposit at the end of the lease if mould damage has been caused by actions or inactions of the renter.